tjdetwiler/hcf/README.md

     dcpu.loadBinary(prog);
     dcpu.run();

-The above code would execute a DCPU binary, however it wouldn't be very interesting.
-The Dcpu16.run method will run the CPU at approximately 100KHz.
+The above code would execute a DCPU binary at approximately 100KHz.
 You can hook into execution events by providing callback methods:

     // onPreExec - Called right before executing Instr 'i'